rmorillo/backpool-c/readme.md

-<b>backpool</b> is a data structure designed for real-time event processing
+<b>backpool</b> is a data structure for storing data used in real-time event processing